What is the Most Dangerous Form of Helicopter Travel?

 - How and when to abandon the helicopter if ditching becomes necessary.

-- For flights over rough or isolated terrain, passengers need to be told the location of maps and survival gear.
+- For flights over rough or isolated terrain, passengers must receive instructions about maps and survival gear locations.

-- Smoking should not be permitted within 50 feet of a helicopter on the ground.
+- Smoking will be allowed within 50 feet of a helicopter on the ground.
 Smoking can be allowed upwind from any possible fuel fumes, at the discretion of the pilot.
 Smoking should never be allowed during all ground operations, takeoff or landing, and when the craft is carrying flammable or hazardous materials.

-- When passengers are approaching or leaving a helicopter that is sitting on a slope with the rotors turning, they should approach and depart downhill.
+- When passengers are approaching or leaving a helicopter sitting on a slope with the rotors turning, they should come and depart downhill.